What Is Umbrella Insurance?

 Before you ask yourself “do I need umbrella insurance?” you should first understand what umbrella insurance actually is.
 A personal umbrella policy (PUP) provides additional liability coverage that your average home or auto insurance plan wouldn’t.

 In the event of an accident, you may be held liable for the damage.
-This can put a huge strain on your personal funds, savings and future earnings.
+This can put a huge strain on your personal funds, savings, and future earnings.
 A personal umbrella policy helps protect you from taking on these financial burdens by providing additional liability coverage.
-So if you cause damage to a person or their property and the damage exceeds the limits on your homeowners or auto insurance policies, umbrella insurance has got you covered!
+So if you cause damage to a person or their property and the damage exceeds the limits on your homeowners, high-value home insurance, or auto insurance policies, umbrella insurance has got you covered!

 When Does Umbrella Insurance Come in Handy?

 It’s hard to decide if you truly need a personal umbrella policy without providing a few specific examples of when it might come in handy.
-Here’s some situations where your policy could help dig you out of a financial hole:
+Here are some situations where your policy could help dig you out of a financial hole:

 Situation 1: A Car Wreck